Erasmus+, Grundtvig and other EU programmes

 The “Grundtvig” programme was named after the Danish philosopher, theologian and teacher N.F.S.Grundtvig.
 The icon of Grundtvig pictured here was presented to the European Commission in 2010 by a former prisoner, as a token of his gratitude to the programme, participating in which had, he said, changed the course of his life.

 Alan Smith was closely involved in the conception and development of the European Union’s “Grundtvig” programme for European cooperation in adult learning, which he coordinated at European level from its inception in 2000 until the end of 2005 and again from 2008 until his retirement in 2011.
 A staunch supporter of prison education, Alan has written a comprehensive analysis of the EU’s involvement in this field, published here on the EPEA’s website, and is an Honorary Life Member of the Association.
-He is currently engaged in tracking the support provided for prison education within the EU’s education programme “Erasmus+”.
+Throughout the first phase of the “Erasmus+” programme (2014-2020), Alan has been tracking the support provided for prison education within the Adult education part of the programme.
+The results of this work are contained in the documents listed above.

 Prison Art projects – Alan Clarke Archives